 Without intensive, specialist treatment, painkiller addiction can result in a whole host of long-term problems, affecting you physically, mentally, professionally and socially, and having a profoundly negative impact on your health, wellbeing and quality of life.
 In addition, the risk of fatally overdosing on painkillers is very real, and this risk increases as tolerance to the drug builds over time, meaning that individuals need to consume more and more of the drug to achieve the desired effects.

 However, the good news is that painkiller addiction is treatable and it’s possible for you to make a full recovery.
-The most important first step is to seek the expert support you need.
+The most important first step is to seek the expert help & support you need.

 Treatment for painkiller addiction in Southampton